 (ubuntu)$ mount /dev/nvme0n1p1 /boot/efi

-The EFI information is finally updated.
+By now the boot information is eventually updated.
 I reboot my laptop and everything works as-is.

-So the lesson for this tweaking is that some special directories like
+So the take away for this tweaking is that some special directories like

 / on my laptop.
-If you are fixing the grub and come across some similar errors, make sure that all concerning partitions are correctly mounted.
+If you are fixing the grub and come across some similar error reports, be sure to correctly mount all concerning partitions to form the filesystem hierarchy.